Elegy Engine

 General workflow

-In most game engines, you have an integrated engine editor, where you import assets into the engine's own file formats, and you run the game in-editor.
-That is not the case here.
+In mainstream game engines, you have a centralised editor where you import assets, place them in a scene, and you run the game in-editor.
+That is not how we do things around here.

 In short, it's just you and the filesystem.
-No bloat in between.
+No fluff.

 Modding

-It should never be the gamedev's job to have to explicitly add mod support later on.
+It should never be the gamedev's job to explicitly add mod support later on.
 That's why Elegy provides this out of the box, as part of its virtual filesystem.

 Graphics